Characterization of non-classical particle propagation using superpositions of position and momentum: Theoretical background

 It is possible that the minimal joint probability of $L$ and $B$ given by $P(L)+P(B)-1$ exceeds this limit.
 The additional probability must then originate from $W_{\mathrm{in}}>1$ and $W_{\mathrm{out}}<0$.
 Specifically, the inequality for $W_{\mathrm{out}}$ reads

-The observation of high values of P(L) and P(B) can therefore be sufficient to confirm negative values of the Wigner function outside of the cross-shaped region defined by the intervals $L$ and $B$.
-In the following, we will determine the negativity of the Wigner function from the experimentally observed values of $P(L)$ and $P(B)$ and identify the phase space region outside of the intervals $L$ and $B$ as the location of this negativity.
+In this relation, the quantum mechanical limit of $LB/(\pi \hbar)$ replaces the probability $P(M)$ as upper bound of the joint probability $P(L \;\mathrm{AND}\; B)$ for positive quasi-probabilities.
+If the minimal joint probability given by $P(L)+P(B)-1$ exceeds this quantum mechanical limit, the Wigner function outside of the cross-shaped region defined by the intervals $L$ and $B$ has a negative integral $W_{\mathrm{out}}$.
+In the following, we will apply this relation to demonstrate the negativity of the Wigner function from the experimentally observed values of $P(L)$ and $P(B)$ and identify the phase space region outside of the intervals $L$ and $B$ as the location of this negativity.